Eyelid Surgery - Cost / Price - Images / Videos - Before & After

 What can eyelid surgery achieve?

-The area around our eyes is one of the first places on your face to show the signs of aging.
+The area around our eyes is one of the first places on your face to show the signs of ageing.
 As a result of this, you may find that the skin here becomes loose, wrinkled and puffy.
 Consequently, over time this may leave you with a permanent tired appearance.
 For some, you may find that there is an inherited tendency to develop changes around the eyes, such as eye bags, earlier on in your adult life.
 If this is something that affects you, then eyelid surgery can help reverse these changes around your eyes.
 The procedure aims to:

 - Reduce the excess skin and fat on your upper or lower eyelids